Research output per year

 Systemic inequalities including in relation to gender and sexuality

-I am skilled in both qualitative and quantitative analysis, including advanced approaches such as structural equation modelling.
-I am a mixed methods researcher with a particular interest in how multiple methods can be blended to create a fuller understanding of mental health mechanisms.
-I am experienced in working with young people as active partners in research, including through co-production, and I have expertise in ethical and social procedures and responsibilities involved in engaging children and young people in sensitive research.
+I am a mixed methods researcher, skilled in both qualitative and quantitative analysis, including advanced approaches such as structural equation modelling.
+I have a particular interest in how multiple methods can be blended to create a fuller understanding of mental health mechanisms.
+I am experienced in working with young people as active partners in research, including through co-production, and I have particular expertise in complex ethical considerations involved in engaging children, adolescents, and young adults in sensitive research.

-This is a co-produced project that aims to advance understanding of the causes and consequences of wellbeing inequalities among LGBTQIA+ young people across Greater Manchester, with a qualitative strand and a systematic literature review underway.
-More information will be available as the project progresses.
+This is a co-produced project that aims to advance understanding of the causes and consequences of wellbeing inequalities among LGBTQIA+ young people across Greater Manchester.
+Analysis is currently underway and we expect to share findings in early 2025.

 Development and validation of the Social Media Measure for adolescents.
 Co-Investigator, 2022-2025, funded by UKRI and led by Dr. Margarita Panayiotou

 The Social Media Measure project is an open-science groundbreaking effort aiming to improve our understanding and measurement of adolescent social media use, and consequently, improve our understanding of how social media influences adolescent mental health and wellbeing.
-Using a co-production model, we will develop, with young people, a measure and smartphone app to assess adolescent experience of social media use.
+Using a co-production model, we are developing and testing, with young people, a measure to assess adolescent experience of social media use.

 Evaluation of Passport to Success, Co-Investigator, 2022-2025, funded by the Kavli Trust and led by Prof. Neil Humphrey and Prof. Pamela Qualter